Ella Raines: Personal life

 On August 11, 1942, a few days after her graduation from the University of Washington, Raines married her high school sweetheart, United States Army Air Forces Major Kenneth William Trout.
 The couple divorced December 18, 1945.

 On February 6, 1947, Raines married then double-ace World War II fighter pilot Robin Olds, who went on to become a triple-ace during the Vietnam War, was eventually promoted to United States Air Force brigadier general, and served as commandant of the United States Air Force Academy from 1967 to 1971.
-The couple had two daughters, Christina and Susan.
+The couple had two daughters, Christina and Susan and she essentially retired to raise them.
 She also suffered two miscarriages and a stillbirth.
 They separated in 1975 and divorced in 1976.

 Known for her traditional family values, Raines was quoted at the height of her Hollywood career extolling them: "I am naturally captivated with the rewards that Hollywood bestows on those who are successful.
-But I’m going to do my best to see that these [rewards] never disturb the essential values in my life--love of husband, family, home; the things that really count."
+But I’m going to do my best to see that these [rewards] never disturb the essential values in my life—love of husband, family, home; the things that really count."